How long until Independence Day?

-This holiday is always celebrated on 17 June.
+This public holiday in Iceland is always celebrated on 17 June.

 Also called Icelandic National Day, 17 June marks Iceland's move to complete independence from Denmark.